ceesem/cortical-tools/docs/examples.md

 ## Get a skeleton

 The new skeleton service helps return skeletons, and `pcg_skel` has additional functions to add synapses and vertex ids that help you map additional properties.
-This functionality is baked into the `cortexclient` like so:
+This functionality is baked into the `cortical_tools` like so:

 ```python
 root_id = int(root_ids.iloc[0])